 The Culture: Music, Dance, Food

 Cuba’s culture is one of the very few that is currently stuck in time.
 Cuba blends an eclectic mix of diversity, including African, Asian, French and Spanish influences.
-Music and dance remains the island’s most important cultural pride.
+Music and dance remain the island’s most important cultural pride.
 Music is also an enormous part of the Afro-Cuban religion – Santeria…with it’s enchanting beats of the African drums known as toques.
-Cuban music is considered on of the richest, and most influential in the world.
+Cuban music is considered one of the richest, and most influential in the world.
 The native Taino, Arawak & Ciboney are known for areito, a style of music.
-Folk music and European dances, include the zapateo, zampado, fandango, canción and retambico.
-The foundation of Cuban musical forms, is rooted in the cabildos – a form of social club – popular among the African slaves who were brought over to the Caribbean island.
-Other Caribbean islands also have deep influence on Cuban music, such as Jamaica and Haiti – like the charangas which hail from Haitian refugees during the Haitian Revolution.
+Folk music and European dances include the zapateo, zampado, fandango, canción and retambico.
+The foundation of Cuban musical forms is rooted in the cabildos – a form of social club – popular among the African slaves who were brought over to the Caribbean island.
+Other Caribbean islands also have a deep influence on Cuban music, such as Jamaica and Haiti – like the charangas which hail from Haitian refugees during the Haitian Revolution.
 This created it’s own style of danzón (dance), like the tumba francesa, which became known for comparsa, mambo, chachachá and just to name a few.
-With such lively sounds and rhythms, it only makes sense that the flavors be just as vibrant.
+With such lively sounds and rhythms, it only makes sense that the flavors were just as vibrant.
 Cuban cuisine blends the aboriginal Native American Taino dishes, Spanish, African, & Caribbean.
 Many recipes call for spices and cooking techniques – of the Spanish and African – with a strong Caribbean spice/flavor influence.
-You can expect rice and peas/beans (together: Moros y Cristianos or apart: arroz con frijoles), with either black or red kidney beans, white rice and sofrito.
-Meats are marinaded in a sauce called mojo, which is a blend of oil, garlic, onion, spices such as oregano and bitter orange or lime juice.
+You can expect rice and peas/beans (together: Moros y Cristianos or apart: Arroz con frijoles), with either black or red kidney beans, white rice and sofrito.
+Meats are marinated in a sauce called mojo, which is a blend of oil, garlic, onion, spices such as oregano and bitter orange or lime juice.
 The national dish is called Arroz con Pollo.

 There is so much to Cuba.
-From eclectic Afrocentric beats and rhythm, to a blend of tasty authentic Caribbean, Asian, Spanish and European influence.
+From eclectic Afrocentric beats and rhythm to a blend of tasty authentic Caribbean, Asian, Spanish and European influence.
 The culture is one that seems to be stuck in a time warp, but that adds to the experience.
 It gives it an untapped, unchanged, original appeal.
 I pray that the Cuba-America Relations doesn’t take a turn for the worst.
 In fact, travel – on a whole – is set to skyrocket in 2018.
 It’s time to knock locations like Cuba, off of our bucket lists!
 Who is interested in joining us for a Virtuous Journey, of the luxurious kind?
 Please fill out this form, and our team will get right back to you to help you plan your visit!
 If you would like to leave us a comment and show some love, please scroll all the way to the bottom of this post page :).